vphnh33/valuableknowledge.tk/content/post/coronavirus_safety_tips.md

 #5 Don't smoke.

 #6 Practice washing your hands every 20 seconds.
-Hand washing should also last 20 minutes using any foaming soap.
+Hand washing should also last 20 seconds using any foaming soap.
 It's better if antibacterial or disinfecting soap.

 #7 Eat fruits and vegetables.
 Not just the level of Vit.
 C and good increase if not even Zinc in our body.